-Naked Giants, a Chicago based trio, opened the show with a flash of color and youthful excitement as they shredded, banged and jammed through one of the most energetic sets I’ve seen thus far.
+Naked Giants, a Seattle based trio, opened the show with a flash of color and youthful excitement as they shredded, banged and jammed through one of the most energetic sets I’ve seen thus far.
 It was as though the audience had been transported to a pimped-out garage after school, watching our friends experiment, create, and simply have fun from a recycled couch off to the side.
 From behind-the-head guitar riffs to an incredibly impressive (lengthy) improvised drum solo, Naked Giants brought a rare sincerity to the stage.
 Furthermore, their exhilarating charisma and colorful performance acted as a point of contrast for the coming headline.

 Graduating from naive exuberance into contemplative young adulthood, Car Seat Headrest guided the audience into the darker side of growing up.
 Adorned in blacks and blues with lyrics to match, Will Toledo wooed the crowd with his introspective realism.
 Opening their set with a Lou Reed cover and ‘The Ending of Dramamine’, the intensity of the audience shifted from pleasant listening into riotous regard.
 Screaming every lyric at the top of their lungs, the crowd came together with wild, violent, visceral admiration.
 Coming to terms with depressive tendencies in ‘Fill In The Blank’ and experimental teen drug use in ‘(Joe Gets Kicked Out of School for Using) Drugs With Friends (But Says This Isn’t a Problem)’ from Teens of Denial, the audience danced with the honesty that Car Seat Headrest was handing us.
 It’s an intriguing experience to sing about loneliness when it’s the very thing bringing people together.